-A unit of energy used to describe the explosive power of weapons, equal to the energy released by the explosion of 1 short ton of TNT (trinitrotoluene), exactly 4.184 × 109 joules.
+A unit of energy used to describe the magnitude of an explosion, usually of weapons.
+It is equal to the energy released by the explosion of 1 short ton of TNT (trinitrotoluene), exactly 4.184 × 109 joules.
 Usually expressed as kilotons, abbr KT, (1 kiloton = 4.184 terajoules) or megatons, abbr MT (1 megaton = 4.184 petajoules).

 A unit describing the energy content of a quantity of a fuel, by comparing it to the energy content of a metric tonne of oil.
 It is used in comparing fuel energy inputs and outputs in economies.
 Abbr, toe.
 The SI prefixes are used with this unit.